chqilin/webpack-react/README.md

 # webpack-react
-A blank project for Webpack &amp; react.
+A blank project for Webpack&amp;react